KareemSaleh/sfwme/README.md

 TODO v0.1.x Known Bugs
 ------------------
-* Bug: Mobile render problem and slowness (bootstrap?)
+* Bug: Mobile render problem and slowness (bootstrap?/ Jquery?)
 * Feature: Add created date entry.
 * Need a way to report sfw links that are nsfw.
 * Add API examples on the API page.